VulcanShot/csQuery/README.md

 // The passed function is used as a test for each entity in the array. `this` (environment object) is the current entity.
 QueryArray Filter(function fltr);

 // Precaches each model in the array.
-Don't worry, each model is precached only once.
+// NOTE: Models are only precached once regardless of the length of the array.
 QueryArray PrecacheModels(string[] models);

 // Returns the number of entities in the array.